fbeline/copeiro/README.md

 ---

-## Goal
+## Motivation

+Very often we need to iterate and transform results while writing tests and asserting lists.

+This data manipulation inside test statements becomes a repetitive task as the project grows.
+Making tests less readable and increasing the chances of mistakes.

-The main goal is to extend the ExUnit testing framework with an idiomatic DSL.
+The Copeiro main goal is to extend the ExUnit with an idiomatic DSL that seamless integrates to it.

 ```elixir
 assert_lists [{:c, 3}, {:a, 1}] in [{:c, 3}, {:b, 2}, {:a, 1}]